- New mandatory public health measures in effect April 6.

 More information on applying to IRCC to renew a work permit with a 204(c) Letter of Support can be found on the IRCC website under the section 'Foreign workers nominated by a province or territory'.

-If you have questions about the program, submit an email using the Opportunity Alberta Feedback form.
+Connect with us about the program using the Opportunity Alberta Feedback form.